-§1.
-For the purposes of this title, "competent Dicastery" means the Congregation for the Doctrine of the Faith, regarding the delicts reserved to it by the norms in force, as well as, in all other cases and as far as their respective jurisdiction is concerned, based on the proper law of the Roman Curia:

-- the Congregation for the Oriental Churches; - the Congregation for Bishops; - the Congregation for the Evangelisation of Peoples; - the Congregation for the Clergy; - the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

-§2.
-In order to ensure the best coordination, the competent Dicastery informs the Secretariat of State, and the other Dicasteries directly concerned, of the report and the outcome of the investigation.
+- §1.
+For the purposes of this title, "competent Dicastery" means the Dicastery for the Doctrine of the Faith, regarding the delicts reserved to it by the norms in force, as well as in all other cases and as far as their respective jurisdiction is concerned based on the proper law of the Roman Curia: - the Dicastery for the Eastern Churches; - the Dicastery for Bishops; - the Dicastery for Evangelization; - the Dicastery for the Clergy; - the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life. - the Dicastery for the Laity, the Family and Life. - §2.
+In order to ensure the best coordination, the competent Dicastery informs the Secretariat of State, and the other Dicasteries directly concerned, of the report and the outcome of the investigation. - §3.

-§3.
 The communications referred to in this title between the Metropolitan and the Holy See take place through the Pontifical Representative.

 Art.
-8 - Procedure applicable in the event of a report concerning a Bishop of the Latin Church
+8 - Procedure applicable in the event of a report concerning a Bishop of the Latin Church and other subjects listed in article 6

-\$1.
-The Authority that receives a report transmits it both to the Holy See and to the Metropolitan of the Ecclesiastical Province where the person reported is domiciled.

-§2.
-If the report concerns the Metropolitan, or the Metropolitan See is vacant, it shall be forwarded to the Holy See, as well as to the senior suffragan Bishop by promotion, to whom, if such is the case, the following provisions regarding the Metropolitan apply.
+- §1.
+The Authority that receives a report transmits it both to the competent Dicastery and to the Metropolitan of the Ecclesiastical Province where the person reported is domiciled. - §2.
+If the report concerns the Metropolitan, or the Metropolitan See is vacant, it shall be forwarded to the Holy See, as well as to the suffragan Bishop who is senior by promotion, to whom, if such is the case, the following provisions regarding the Metropolitan apply.
+The report is likewise forwarded to the Holy See when it concerns those who have pastoral leadership of ecclesiastical circumscriptions immediately subject to the Holy See. - §3.

-§3.
 In the event that the report concerns a Papal Legate, it shall be transmitted directly to the Secretariat of State.

 Art.
-9 - Procedure applicable to Bishops of Eastern Catholic Churches
+9 - Procedure applicable to Bishops of Eastern Catholic Churches and other subjects listed in article 6

-§1.
-Reports concerning a Bishop of a Patriarchal, Major Archiepiscopal or Metropolitan Church sui iuris shall be forwarded to the respective Patriarch, Major Archbishop or Metropolitan of the Church sui iuris.

-§2.
-If the report concerns a Metropolitan of a Patriarchal or Major Archiepiscopal Church, who exercises his office within the territory of these Churches, it is forwarded to the respective Patriarch or Major Archbishop.

-§3.
-In the preceding cases, the Authority who receives the report shall also forward it to the Holy See.

-§4.
-If the person reported is a Bishop or a Metropolitan outside the territory of the Patriarchal, the Major Archiepiscopal or the Metropolitan Church sui iuris, the report shall be forwarded to the Holy See.

-§5.
-In the event that the report concerns a Patriarch, a Major Archbishop, a Metropolitan of a Church sui iuris or a Bishop of the other Eastern Catholic Churches sui iuris, it shall be forwarded to the Holy See.

-§ 6.
+- §1.
+Reports concerning a Bishop, or an equivalent subject, of a Patriarchal Church, Major Archiepiscopal or Metropolitan Church sui iuris shall be forwarded to the respective Patriarch, Major Archbishop or Metropolitan of the Church sui iuris. - §2.
+If the report concerns a Metropolitan of a Patriarchal or Major Archiepiscopal Church, who exercises his office within the territory of these Churches, it is forwarded to the respective Patriarch or Major Archbishop. - §3.
+In the preceding cases, the Authority who receives the report shall also forward it to the Dicastery for the Eastern Churches. - §4.
+If the person reported is a Bishop or a Metropolitan outside the territory of the Patriarchal, the Major Archiepiscopal or the Metropolitan Church sui iuris, the report shall be forwarded to the Dicastery for the Eastern Churches which, if the Dicastery deems it appropriate, informs the Patriarch, Major Archbishop or the competent Metropolitan sui iuris. - §5.
+If the report concerns a Patriarch, a Major Archbishop, a Metropolitan of a Church sui iuris or a Bishop of the other Eastern Catholic Churches sui iuris, it shall be forwarded to the Dicastery for the Eastern Churches. - §6.
 The following provisions relating to the Metropolitan apply to the ecclesiastical Authority to which the report is to be forwarded based on this article.

 Art.
+10 - Procedure applicable to Supreme Moderators of Institutes of Consecrated Life and Societies of Apostolic Life

+If the report concerns those who are or who were Supreme Moderators of Institutes of Consecrated Life and Societies of Apostolic Life of Pontifical right, including monasteries sui iuris in Rome or in the suburbicarian Dioceses, it is forwarded to the competent Dicastery.

-10 - Initial duties of the Metropolitan
+Art.
+11 - Initial duties of the Metropolitan